Proton mass decompositions in the NNLO QCD: Twist decomposition in the scheme

-which was derived in \cite{Shifman:1978zn,Shifman:1978bx,Generalis:1983hb} for a state $|h \rangle$ with no valence heavy $Q$, calculating the triangle-type heavy-$Q$ loop diagrams that induce the long-distance gluon fields, and the ellipses denote the corrections suppressed by the two or more inverse-powers of $m_Q$.
-Therefore, the decoupling of a heavy flavor $Q$ is manifest for the combination of the operators in (\ref{tqrenaq}) relevant to ${\cal M}_q/4$ of (\ref{new4term}), using (\ref{hqexp0}); this logic may be extended to higher orders by the help of the formulation of \cite{Chetyrkin:1997un}.
+which was derived in \cite{Shifman:1978zn,Shifman:1978bx,Generalis:1983hb} for a state $|h \rangle$ with no valence heavy quark $Q$, calculating the triangle-type heavy-$Q$ loop diagrams that induce the long-distance gluon fields, and the ellipses denote the corrections suppressed by two or more inverse-powers of $m_Q$.
+Therefore, the decoupling of a heavy flavor $Q$ is manifest using (\ref{hqexp0}) for the combination of the operators in~(\ref{tqrenaq}) relevant to $\frac{1}{4}{\cal M}_q$ of (\ref{new4term}); this logic may be extended to higher orders with the help of the formulation of \cite{Chetyrkin:1997un}.
 Now (ii) is resolved.